-In ad hoc arbitrations, the arbitral proceeding is typically commenced by sending a request for the appointment of an arbitrator to the other party.
+In ad hoc arbitrations, the arbitral proceeding is typically commenced by sending to the other party a request for arbitration and the appointment of an arbitrator by the other party.
 Pursuant to Section 587(4) of the Code of Civil Procedure, the request must state what claim is being asserted and which arbitration agreement the requesting party refers to.
-The request is considered to interrupt statutes of limitations at the time that the other party receives the request.
+The timely filing of the request is considered to interrupt statutes of limitations at the time that the other party receives the request.

 Institutional arbitral proceedings are usually commenced by filing a statement of claim with the institution.
 Statutes of limitations are typically interrupted when the institution receives the statement of claim.

-Dissenting arbitrators Are dissenting opinions permitted under the law of your jurisdiction?
 Austrian law does not expressly permit dissenting opinions, but does provide for decisions to be made by a majority vote and stipulates that the presiding arbitrator must provide reasons for any omitted signature on the award.
-Commentators argue that this can be regarded as an implicit admittance of dissenting opinions under Austrian law.
+This is generally regarded as an implicit admittance of dissenting opinions under Austrian law.

 In a similar vein, the Supreme Court recently acknowledged that dissenting opinions are permissible in arbitrations under the International Chamber of Commerce Rules and held that a dissenting opinion need not be submitted in enforcement proceedings in Austria.

 Pursuant to Section 578 of the Code of Civil Procedure, Austrian courts can intervene only in very limited circumstances and on the request of a party.
 In particular, the court may act on a party’s request:

 - to grant an interim or protective measure (Code of Civil Procedure Section 585);